someflydays/recap-and-forecast-bot/README.md

 langgraph dev --port 8001 --host 0.0.0.0
 ```

-> Then navigate to https://smith.langchain.com/studio/?baseURL=http://localhost:2025 in a browser to access the LangGraph Studio IDE.
+> Then navigate to https://smith.langchain.com/studio/?baseUrl=http://0.0.0.0:8001 in a browser to access your LangGraph Studio IDE.

 > **Note:** Use Chrome, Edge, or Firefox for accessing LangGraph Studio.
-Using Safari is not supported.
+Using Safari is not easily supported.

 **4. Start the FastAPI backend by running this command from the `recap-and-forecast-bot/backend/` directory:**
 ```